 - 1 teaspoon cinnamon

-- For the Praline Topping
+For the Pecan Praline Topping

 - 1 cup pecans

-- 5 tablespoons melted butter
+- 5 tablespoons melted salted butter

 - ¾ cup brown sugar